 Getting ready for your DEXA scan is simple.

 No denim jeans allowed for the scan, the best clothes to be worn are gym type clothes.
-But if you are coming from work, have disposable gowns for you to change into.
+If you are coming from work, we have disposable gowns for you to change into.

 The whole process and consultation will take 15 minutes.